A Guide to Asperger's Disorder in Children

-The Quirky Kid Clinic is a unique place for children and adolescents aged 2-18 years.
+The Quirky Kid Clinic is a unique place for children and adolescents aged 2 to 18 years.
 We work from the child’s perspective to help them find their own solutions.
-If you suspect your child may be showing signs of Asperger’s Disorder, or if your child already has a diagnosis of Asperger’s Disorder, you might consider one of the following options:
+If you think your child shows signs of Asperger’s Disorder or ASD, or if your child already has a diagnosis of Asperger’s Disorder or ASD, you might consider one of the following options that we provide:

-- Assessment and Diagnosis of Asperger’s Disorder including the Autism Diagnostic Observation Schedule.
+- Assessment and Diagnosis of ASD including the Autism Diagnostic Observation Schedule

-- Book an individual session with our experienced Child Psychologists
+- Booking an individual session with our experienced child psychologists